trike33/WEBPOK/README.md

 ### Mode 7: Hawlucha Sight

 The aim of this last mode is to smartly view the results files contents.
-It includes a variety of functionalities such as; finding sensitve extensions and/or keywords on URLs, find guessable parameters in the URLs, parse a Burp-compatible JSON scope file and a free CVE search on the snyk website.
+It includes a variety of functionalities such as; finding sensitve extensions and/or keywords on URLs, find guessable parameters in the URLS and parse a Burp-compatible JSON scope file.

 ![](https://github.com/trike33/WEBPOK/blob/main/repo_images/hawlucha.png)